crediblues/DataAnalytics/README.md

 Technology: Python, Pandas, Matplotlib, Folium, Geopandas, Tableau.

+### House Prices (Python)
+Goal: To examine housing information and create a model to predict the SalePrice of houses.

+Code: HousePrices/HousePrices.ipynb

+Description: The datasets contains records of housing data, with a train and test dataset.
+The project includes the following steps: data loading, data cleaning and preprocessing, EDA (exploratory data analysis), Linear Regression Modelling.

+Skills: data analysis, data visualization, geospatial visualization

+Technology: Python, Pandas, Matplotlib, Seaborn, Scipy, Scikit-learn,

 ### Titantic (SQL and Tableau)
 Goal: To examine the information about the passengers on the Titanic and extract insights about the survivors.